daattali/beautiful-jekyll/_posts/2022-12-17-boosting-primary-data-quality-with-anomaly-detecting-autoencoder.md

 ## Conclusions

-In this blog post, we have demonstrated a successful implementation of a sequence-based convolutional autoencoder to detect anomalies in timeseries data, specifically focusing on identifying production equipment malfunctions and data collection issues.
-Even with a simple model, we were able to achieve accurate anomaly detection.
-We have also showed how the detected anomalies in the raw timeseries can be used in labeling the batch data and how they impact the overall quality rating of the batch data.
+In this blog post, I demonstrated a successful implementation of a sequence-based convolutional autoencoder for detecting anomalies in timeseries data, specifically focusing on identifying production equipment malfunctions and data collection issues.
+Even with a simple model, I achievde accurate enough anomaly detection.
+I also showed how the detected anomalies in the raw timeseries can be used in labeling the batch data and how they impact the overall quality rating of the batch data.
 Our work highlights the potential of using advanced machine learning techniques to enhance the primary data fed into downstream calculations, such as product carbon footprint.

-<sup>1</sup> In what follows, we apply a sequence-based model.
+<sup>1</sup> In what follows, I apply a sequence-based model.
 It learns to encode and decode sequential data by extracting and reconstructing relevant features from the input sequences, which are constructed from a given timeseries.
 The sequence generation is performed using a sliding window approach.
 The initial timeseries is divided into overlapping windows of a specified length, and each window is treated as a sequence of data points.
 The length of the window, defined by the `TIME_STEPS` parameter, determines the length of the sequence (150 data points in our case), and the amount of overlap between adjacent windows can also be specified (we use one data point).
 By sliding the window along the time axis of the data, multiple sequences are generated from a single time series.
 These sequences are then fed into the convolutional reconstruction autoencoder model for training and the following for anomaly detection.

 <sup>2</sup> See, for example: [Autoencoders for Anomaly Detection in an Industrial Multivariate Time Series Dataset.
 Tziolas et al. Eng.
 Proc.
 2022, 18(1), 23](https://doi.org/10.3390/engproc2022018023); [Anomaly Detection in Univariate Time-Series: a Surbey on the State-of-the-Art.
 Braei and Wagner.
 2020](https://arxiv.org/pdf/2004.00433.pdf); [A Deep Neural Network for Unsupervised Anomaly Detection and Diagnosis in
 Multivariate Time Series Data.
 Zhang et al. 2018](https://arxiv.org/pdf/1811.08055v1.pdf).